 - Allow for a more motivated workforce

-Companies with a female CEO or Board Chair have almost twice as many women on the Board as companies led by men.
-Deloitte’s Women in the Boardroom report, which tracks the efforts of 64 countries to promote Boardroom gender diversity, found that 29 per cent of Board positions are held by women in companies with a female CEO.
-This compares to 15 per cent in companies with a male CEO.
+Deloitte’s Women in the Boardroom report, which surveyed the efforts of 64 countries to promote Boardroom gender diversity, found that companies with a female CEO had 29% of board positions held by women.
+This compared to 15% in companies with a male CEO.

 Although there are no quotas for women on boards in the UK, the UK government has taken measures since 2011 to strengthen the number of and role of women both in management and on boards of directors.
 This led to a recommendation that FTSE 100 companies aim for 25% representation of women on boards by 2015.
-By 2016, the review led by Lord Mervyn Davies reported that 26.1% of FTSE 100 board seats were held by women.
+In 2016, the review led by Lord Mervyn Davies reported that women held 26.1% of FTSE 100 board seats.
 (Hampton Alexander Review: FTSE Women Leaders, Improving Gender Balance in FTSE Leadership, November 2016).

 The question thus arises: would the above advances in FTSE 100 companies between the years 2011- 2016 have been achieved without a formal review and a conscious push by the government?

 Since 2016, however the pace of increase has slowed despite support from the UK government calling for a voluntary target of 33% women directors serving on FTSE 350 boards by 2020.